HelloWorldLTY/scLLMExplorer/README.md

 python deconv_main.py
 ```

+For the usage of baseline models or evaluation, please refer the corresponding folders (**baseline** and **evaluation**)

 # Tutorial

 Please refer the notebook under the **tutorial** folder for running the codes of cell-type annotation task and deconvolution task, also the evaluation.

+# Copyright

+If you have questions, please contact Tianyu Liu or Zhiyuan Cao.

+tianyu.liu@yale.edu.

+zhiyuan.cao@yale.edu.